 - The thumb of the left hand must be on the right side of the club.
 It is only in this position that it can contain the weight of the club at the transition from backswing to downswing.

-- The right hand thumb must sit on the left hand side of the club to be able to help release the club in a downward direction to avoid miss hits and topping.
+- The right-hand thumb must sit on the left-hand side of the club to be able to help release the club in a downward direction to avoid missed hits and topping.

 Tips for the Golf Stance and Aim